1

 Also the rims I use are generally in stock, so if you crash and damage one and they won't cost you the earth.

-There is also a large number of wider MTB rims and again tyres on wider rims just perform better than on narrower ones so why wouldn't you want that.
+There is also a large number of wider MTB rims, and again, tyres on wider rims just perform better than on narrower ones so why wouldn't you want that?
 BORG28, BORG35 are good choices.
-There are a few others I like but I find these rims are nice and robust.
+There are a few others I like, but I find these rims are nice and robust.

 Hubs: